 Boiling Cashews

-Add the cashews to a pot and fill it with enough water to fully submerge the cashews.
+- Add the cashews to a pot and fill it with enough water to fully submerge them.
 Bring the water to a boil.
-Continue boiling the cashews for 10-15 minutes.
-Drain and rinse the softened soaked cashews, then add them to the recipe.

 Can you soak cashews too long?